fusion-energy/neutronics-workshop/README.md

 ### <a name="task4"></a>Task 4 - Finding the neutron flux

+If using Colab, use the following link : [Task_4](https://colab.research.google.com/drive/1TVgCaEU_GAnJziNuyDFEvDfFYLU-fQaJ)

 Please allow 15 minutes for this task.

 Expected outputs from this task are in the [presentation](https://slides.com/openmc_workshop/neutronics_workshop/#/16)